Bryvn01/EasyCart/README.md

 Expected output:
 ```
-✓ Connected to MongoDB: easycart
+✓ Connected to PostgreSQL: easycart
 ✓ Cloudinary configured (or using placeholders)
 ✓ Seeding complete!
    - Successfully created: 40+ products
    - Total in database: 40+
 ```

 **Note:** The seed script is idempotent - running it multiple times won't create duplicates.